-Dow subscribes to the American Chemistry Council's Responsible Care® program.
+Dow adheres to the American Chemistry Council's Responsible Care® program.
 This provides third-party verification and transparent public reporting as cornerstones of world-class environment, health and safety performance and building public trust.
 Numerous Dow sites in Europe, Latin America, Asia Pacific, and the United States and Canada have received third-party verification of Dow's compliance with Responsible Care® and with outside specifications such as ISO 14001.
-Dow continues to be a global champion of Responsible Care® and has worked to broaden the application and impact of Responsible Care® around the world through engagement with suppliers, customers and joint venture partners.
+Dow continues to be a global champion of Responsible Care® around the world through engagement with suppliers, customers and joint venture partners.